ermiasgelaye/sqlalchemy-challenge/README.md

 ### Background

+From sandy beaches with emerald-blue water and palm trees under tranquil skies to the rugged, black shoulders of volcanoes that continue to reshape the earth, the Hawaiian Islands teem with diversity.
+Beyond the terrain itself, the islands present a bedazzling variety of plants, animals and people, a colorful intermingling of different races and ethnic groups, epitomizing the U.S. experience of immigration, collaboration and living together.
 This repository is designed to make a climate analysis on Honolulu, Hawaii, to help clients trip planning, and outline what they need to do in there vacation.

 ## Table of Contents
 * [Climate Analysis and Exploration](#Climate_Analysis_and_Exploration)